Robert S. Alexander High School: Athletics

 Alexander High School teams are known as the Alexander Cougars and compete in the Georgia High School Association AAAAAA classification.

 The boys' cross country team won the 2000 AAAA and the 2016 AAAAAA state championships.

 The ALX Wrestling team has won the traditional state titles in 2010 and 2017, as well as the Dual State title is 2017.

+The ALX JROTC Raiders mixed team has won the State Championship in 2011, 2018, 2019 and 2021.In the tier 2 division.
+And has competed in nationals in 2007.
+And qualifying many other times.